Our experts answered most frequently asked Database Testing interview questions for freshers and experienced candidates.

 Triggers can’t be invoked on demand, it invoked when table displays an action (insert, delete & update) defined on that particular table.

-Ans: It is totally depends on the application interface that you are using.
+Ans: It totally depends on the application interface that you are using.
 These are some following ways,

 - You can verify only from the front-end when application interface shows view functionality of the data you enter.
 Mainly, Black box test engineers do this functionality verification test in this way.

 - If application interface doesn’t provide view functionality of the data you enter, then you can check for database update by using relevant SQL/Oracle query.